oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/admin-console.md

 date: 2019-02-23T17:39:15-05:00
 draft: false
 weight: 2
-description: "Use the WebLogic Remote Console to manage a domain running in Kubernetes."
+description: "Use the WebLogic Remote Console to manage domains running in Kubernetes."
 ---

 The WebLogic Remote Console is a lightweight, open source console that does not need to be collocated with a WebLogic Server domain.